makinde/mongoose-expiring-schema/README.md

 ## Configuration

-defaultValidFilter: You can specify a function that provides a different default query to determine if documents are valid or not.
+- `defaultValidFilter`: You can specify a function that provides a different default query to determine if documents are valid or not.
 By default, all currently valid documents come back.
 The function takes a parameter that is a `Date()` representing when "now" is for the query.
+- `get`: You can specify a getter function to be used on both `validUntil` and `validFrom`.
+- `set`: You can specify a setter function to be used on both `validUntil` and `validFrom`.

 ExpiringSchemaPlugin contains a constant that has two options in it:
 - VALID_FILTERS.CURRENT (default): Queries for docs current valid.